 Child Abuse and Neglect

-Nothing in our society is worthy of more protection and shielding from harm than our children.
-In instances where there is legitimate abuse, it should be stopped and the guilty party punished.
-Unfortunately, it is quite common that an innocent person is accused of this crime and left to their devices to defend the allegation.
-Legitimate or not, when an allegation is made that a child has been abused or neglected, not only with the Department of Children and Family Services get involved but so too with the police and State Attorney’s Office.
-These allegations can range from a nosey neighbor calling the police to report bruises on a child to charges in extreme and heinous circumstances where a child is found locked in a closet or a cage.
+Nothing and no one in our society is worthy of more protection and shielding from harm than our children.
+In instances where there has been legitimate abuse, it should be stopped and the guilty party be punished.
+Unfortunately, it is quite common that an innocent person is accused of this crime and left to their own devices to defend against the allegation.
+When an allegation is made that a child has been abused or neglected, not only will the Department of Children and Family Services get involved but so too with the police and State Attorney’s Office.
+These allegations can range from a nosey neighbor calling the police to report bruises on a child, to charges in extreme and heinous circumstances where a child is found locked in a closet or a cage.
 As with any other violent criminal allegation, and in some instances more often, pointing a finger and alleging that this crime has occurred does not necessarily mean that the allegation is well founded.
-Bruises and dirt on children today can lead to an overbearing individual making a police report whereas for the children of yesteryear the idea of not having a bruise somewhere meant you weren’t outside roughhousing enough.
-Times have changed and so too has the alertness on behalf of children.
+Bruises and dirt on children today can lead to an overbearing individual making a police report whereas for the children of yesteryear, the idea of not having a bruise somewhere meant you weren’t outside roughhousing enough.
+Times have changed and so too has the alertness of others on behalf of children.
 Tampa child abuse attorney, Jason Mayberry, is experienced in the kind of allegations people make on behalf of children.
 The Tampa criminal lawyers at The Mayberry Law Firm are diligent in their investigation and defense of unfounded allegations.
 We won’t let you become a victim of an overbearing lunatic making unfounded allegations.How Does Florida Define Child Abuse?